timhwang/nyrc/NYRC 1 - The Computer is a Feeling.md

 1. An old dogma is that true computer-feeling emanates from certain technical commitments.
 Open source and free software partisans hold to the orthodoxy that the computer-feeling depends on the capability to read and write source code.

 1. The modern era highlights the absurdities of this creed.
-We live in a world awash in resources shilling the self-help doctrine of “learn to code” – at no point in history has it been easier to learn how to program.
+We live in a world awash in resources shilling the self-help doctrine of “learn to code”.
 But, as yet, the computer-feeling continues to ebb away.
 Programming is a means to evoke a computer-feeling, but no iron law requires that one will use it for this purpose.

 1. This orthodoxy is also a kind of fetishism.
 “Programming” can conjure a computer-feeling, but it is not the computer-feeling itself.
 The sense that programming is the only way celebrates the tools, but not the experience.
 We want the experience.